viamrobotics/docs/docs/services/vision/detection.md

 You can use the following types of detectors:

-- [**color_detector**](#color-detector): A heuristic based detector that draws boxes around objects according to their hue (does not detect black, gray, and white).
+- [**color_detector**](#color_detector): A heuristic detector that draws boxes around objects according to their hue (does not detect black, gray, and white).
-- [**tflite_detector**](#tflite-detector): A machine-learning based detector that draws bounding boxes according to the specified .tflite model file available on the robot’s hard drive.
+- [**tflite_detector**](#tflite_detector): A machine learning detector that draws bounding boxes according to the specified .tflite model file available on the robot’s hard drive.

 ### `color_detector`

-A heuristic based detector that draws boxes around objects according to their hue.
+A heuristic detector that draws boxes around objects according to their hue.
 Color detectors do not detect black, perfect grays (grays where the red, green, and blue color component values are equal), or white.
 It only detects hues found on the color wheel.